warber0x/Libnfc_custom_function/README.md

 ```

-As you noticed there is two functions here:
+As you noticed, there are two functions here:
 - pn53x_initiator_SRx_ext
 - pn53x_initiator_SRx